 The Arc Minnesota’s Public Policy Update and Capitol Focus Blog

 Sign up to receive Arc’s state chapter’s Public Policy Update to stay informed of state disability policy issues and action alerts.
 Click here for Arc Minnesota’s Capitol Focus Blog for in-depth policy information.

-Be a part of the Disability Advocacy Network and get information about public policy issues impacting people with I/DD, and know when to take timely action.
+Be a part of The Arc United States’ Disability Advocacy Network and get information about public policy issues impacting people with I/DD, and know when to take timely action.
 Receive information about what’s going on in The Arc’s network throughout the year including our e-newsletter, event updates and opportunities to support The Arc.